Flaunt It (album): Release

 The first 20,000 copies of Flaunt It were released in a special edition box, based on Japanese toy robot packaging, and came with a 12-page booklet.

 Several singles were released from the album.
-Their debut single, "Love Missile F1-11" was a Top-10 hit in numerous countries, including the UK, where it peaked at number 3 on the Singles Chart, and Spain where it topped the charts.
-The subsequent single "21st Century Boy" did not achieve the same amount of success, however it did peaked at number 20 in the UK.
+Their debut single, "Love Missile F1-11" was a Top-10 hit in numerous countries, including the UK, where it peaked at number 3 on the UK singles chart, and Spain where it topped the charts.
+The subsequent single "21st Century Boy" did not achieve the same amount of success, peaking at number 20 in the UK.

 There was a lot of pressure to release "Atari Baby" as the third single.
 However, James refused as he wanted "Sex Bomb Boogie" released as "the third in the trilogy".
 Also James' idea was to release "Sex Bomb Boogie" as a video-only single in the UK, which made it ineligible to chart.
-The video featured footage from the James Cameron film The Terminator (1984).
+The video featured footage from the James Cameron science fiction action film The Terminator (1984).
 The single, however, was released in Germany, but failed to chart.
 Sigue Sigue Sputnik decided to release the double A-sided single "Rockit Miss U.S.A."/"Teenage Thunder" under the pseudonym 'Sci-Fi Sex Stars' on their short-lived label 'Who M I?'.
 It was a limited release of 1000 copies and featured different mixes of the two songs compared to their album versions.
 The final single, "Massive Retaliation", was only released in the US.

 On 9 October 2020, Cherry Red Records reissued this album in a 4CD deluxe edition featuring remixes, B-sides and unreleased material, including a live performance recorded at Abbey Road Studios.
 The content was remastered with input from James and fellow band member Neal X.